BrendelGroup/bghandbook/doc/03-Howto-WriteDocumentation.md

 ```

 Often this edited file could be left in the directory as _0RECORD_ or even _0README_.
-If the record consists of various command that should be executed in that order, then a file like the one above with all comments started with the _#_ sign can even work as a script: _source 0RECORD_ will execute the non-comment lines in the file in order in the _bash_ shell.
+If the record consists of various commands that should be executed in that order, then a file like the one above with all comments started with the _#_ sign can even work as a script: _source 0RECORD_ will execute the non-comment lines in the file in that order in the _bash_ shell.
 Thus, your entire work will be reproducible (obviously, for the above this is only partly true because the content of the editing is not recorded in this example; more pertinent examples will be documented elsewhere).